martha-moreno/fullstack-banking-app/README.md

 </p>

 # Description
-> This is a my first fullstack application using MERN stack.
+> This is my first fullstack application using MERN stack.
 A basic online banking application that allows to create user accounts, login into the user's profile, make a deposit, a withdraw, check balance and retrieve all active users.

 # Installation Guidelines
 ## Clone this repository